Be clear on cancer

 Heartburn most days for three weeks or more?
 Tell your doctor.

-Finding skin cancer early means its easier to treat.
+Any changes to a mole or skin?
+Tell your doctor.
+Finding skin cancer early means it's easier to treat.